 To me dance isn’t just a job or a hobby.
-It is a way of life.
-It completes my soul.
-It taught me compassion, commitment, strength, vulnerability and patience.
-Dance made me a well rounded person.
-Finding growth in myself and sharing that with others to help them grow as people and as a dancers is my favorite thing about dance.
+It is a way of life and completes my soul.
+Most importantly, dance taught me compassion, commitment, strength, vulnerability and patience.
+Additionally, it has made me a well rounded person.
+Further, I found growth in myself and shared that with others to help them grow as people.

 Tell us about the worst tips you have received in dance?

-As an instructor I believe dance vocabulary is just as important as technique.
-When you can understand the meaning of a word and the action and initiation of the movement you have a better understanding all around.
-Well, I once worked for a director that didn’t quite see eye to eye with me on that and told me to start teaching the dancers that the word “Pique” meant to “Tap”… *eyeroll* I am a vocabulary snob and we should all know that is not the correct meaning of that term.
+As an instructor, I believe dance vocabulary is just as important as technique.
+When you can understand the meaning of a word, action and initiation of the movement, you have a better understanding.
+Also, I once worked for a director that didn’t quite see eye to eye with me on that and told me to start teaching the dancers that the word “Pique” meant to “Tap” (insert eyeroll here).
+However, I am a vocabulary snob and we should all know that is not the correct meaning of that term.

 What distracts you from your craft?

 In the dance industry, being married and being a mother to a 3 year old is definitely hard sometimes.
-Managing my time and working late nights at the studio can be difficult but I wouldn’t say family life is a distraction, it can just be tricky to juggle it all sometimes, but I wouldn’t have it any other way.
+Managing my time and working late nights at the studio can be difficult.
+Above all, I wouldn’t say family life is a distraction.
+It can just be tricky to juggle it all sometimes, but I wouldn’t have it any other way.